The Graveyard Book: Plot

 On Bod's 14th year at the graveyard, Scarlett and her mother come back to the town, and she and Bod reunite.
 Scarlett has also made friends with a historian called Mr. Jay Frost who is living in a house not too far from the graveyard.
 Researching the murder of Bod's family, Scarlett learns that the historian lives in the house that Bod's family once lived in.
 Bod visits the house, to learn more about his family.
-When showing Bod the room he lived in as a baby, Mr. Frost reveals that he actually is the Man Jack; Jack Frost is his full name.
+When showing Bod the room he lived in as a baby, Mr. Frost reveals that he actually is the man Jack; Jack Frost is his full name.

-Bod is chased by the Man Jack and four other members of the Jacks of All Trades.
-Bod and Scarlett escape to the graveyard where Bod can defeat each Jack separately, except for Jack Frost.
+Bod is chased by the man Jack and four other members of the society of Jacks of All Trades.
+Bod and Scarlett escape to the graveyard where Bod defeats each Jack separately, except for Jack Frost.
 Jack Frost takes Scarlett captive in the chamber of the Sleer but is then tricked by Bod into claiming to be the Sleer's master.
 The Sleer engulfs Jack Frost in an "embrace", and they disappear into the wall, presumably "protecting him from the world", forever.
 Silas returns, and it is revealed that he and Miss Lupescu are members of the Honour Guard, devoted to protecting "the borders between things".
-Two other supernatural beings (the Ifrit Haroun and the winged mummy Kandar), have fought the Jacks of All Trades throughout the novel.
-Though they succeed in destroying society, Miss Lupescu is killed in battle, to Silas and Bod's great sorrow.
+Though they succeed in destroying the society, Miss Lupescu is killed in battle, to Silas and Bod's great sorrow.

 Scarlett is shocked and appalled by the events of the night and Bod's ethically questionable actions in the course of defeating Jack Frost.
-Silas suggests the best course is to remove most of her memories of Bod and what happened that night.
-Bod disagrees with Silas, but Scarlett ends up with her memories taken anyway.
-Silas uses his power of suggestion to convince Scarlett and her mother to return to Glasgow.
+Silas removes Scarlett's memories about what happened that night, and uses his power of suggestion to convince Scarlett and her mother to return to Glasgow.

 In the final chapter of the book, Bod is "about 15" and is slowly losing the Freedom of the Graveyard and even his ability to see ghosts.
 At the end of the book, Silas gives Bod some money and a passport.
 Bod says his goodbyes to his ghostly family and friends and leaves the graveyard to embark on the rest of his life.